vuejs/vue/README.md

   <a href="https://gitter.im/vuejs/vue"><img src="https://badges.gitter.im/Join Chat.svg"></a>
 </p>

+## !!Caution!!

+Modification by plaid broke the default build system of native repo.
+You should modify manually after `npm run build`.
+Check this commit out https://github.com/plaidev/vue/commit/8138d989b9e983b80f01e964fec2561e0914b027.
+This modification is related to rollup.js and IE8.
+To follow up this issue, check the thread https://github.com/plaidev/karte-io/issues/7530

 ## Intro

 Vue.js is a library for building interactive web interfaces.
 It provides data-reactive components with a simple and flexible API.
 Core features include: